aviralmishra/nodejs-stocks-api/Readme.md

 # nodejs-stocks-api
 RESTful APIs for stocks data.
 Built with Node.JS and Express.

-It uses Mocha and supertest for testing and Jade for templates.
+The application uses Mocha and supertest for testing and Jade for templates.

 It provides the services to: